The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

 Great Smoky Mountains National Park, the United States’ most visited national park, is a true heaven on earth for outdoor lovers.

-Your first stop should be Sugarlands Visitor Center to see plenty of natural history exhibits, check out gift shops, get information about ranger-led program dates, and access trail maps.
+Your first stop should be the Sugarlands Visitor Center to see plenty of natural history exhibits, check out gift shops, get information about ranger-led program dates, and access trail maps.

-Fontana Lake is one of the treasures of the Tennessee national park that offers many types of water-based recreation, such as kayaking, canoeing, angling, stand-up paddleboarding, and lakeshore camping.
+Fontana Lake is one of the treasures of the Tennessee national park and offers many types of water-based recreation, such as kayaking, canoeing, angling, stand-up paddleboarding, and lakeshore camping.

-Get ready to marvel at the hypnotic scenery of Laurel, Abrams, Meigs, and Rainbow Falls, wildflower explosions in spring and summer seasons, and vibrant fall foliage during leaf-peeping season.
+Get ready to marvel at the hypnotic scenery of Laurel, Abrams, Meigs, and Rainbow Falls, wildflower explosions in the spring and summer seasons, and vibrant fall foliage during leaf-peeping season.

 If you still have time, go hiking along the stunning Appalachian Trail to take in the astonishing mountain views.
 For a one-of-a-kind experience, try auto-touring on Cades Cove Loop Road!

-Additionally, you can cruise along Upper Tremont Road to visit historic buildings or wildlife watching.
-On Roaring Fork Motor Nature Trail, you will have a chance to check out log cabins (perfect for a romantic getaway!), grist mills, rushing streams, etc.
+Additionally, you can cruise along Upper Tremont Road to visit historic buildings or go wildlife watching.
+On the Roaring Fork Motor Nature Trail, you will have a chance to check out log cabins (perfect for a romantic getaway!), grist mills, rushing streams, etc.

 Manhattan Project National Historical Park

 Location: Oak Ridge

-Travel back in time by visiting Manhattan Project National Historical Park that preserves a significant time in history.
+Travel back in time by visiting the Manhattan Project National Historical Park, which preserves a significant time in history.

-It is comprised of 3 separate sites, which are located in Hanford, Washington; Oak Ridge, Tennessee; and Los Alamos, New Mexico.
+It is comprised of three separate sites, which are located in Hanford, Washington; Oak Ridge, Tennessee; and Los Alamos, New Mexico.

 All of them were involved in developing a top-secret government program called the Manhattan Project, which aimed to create the world’s first atomic bombs for World War II that were later dropped on Hiroshima and Nagasaki.